William W. Ellsworth: Career

 Ellsworth was appointed professor of law at Trinity College in 1827, which position he held until his death.
 His law partner starting in 1817 was his brother-in-law Chief Justice of the Connecticut Supreme Court Thomas Scott Williams, who was elected to the U.S. Congress that year and sought a younger partner to manage his practice in his absence.
 (Judge Williams was married to Ellsworth's sister.)
 Aged 26, Ellsworth took up the reins of Congressman Williams' law practice, the largest in the state.

 As an Anti-Jacksonian Ellsworth was elected to the Twenty-first, Twenty-second, and Twenty-third United States Congresses and served from March 4, 1829, to July 8, 1834, when he resigned.

+From 1836 to 1837, Ellsworth served a one-year term in the Connecticut State Senate representing the 1st District, which included Hartford and the surrounding area.

 Ellsworth was elected governor of Connecticut 1838–1842.
 During his tenure, a progressive method for voter registration was constituted and a school commission was founded.

 In 1847, Elsworth became judge of the Connecticut Supreme Court and served from 1847 to 1861, when, by the constitutional provision relative to age, he retired.
 He twice declined to accept the nomination to the United States Senate, and retired from public life.